chetanrana2702/Notes/DataStructure/Tree/1-Basics-Of-Trees.md

 The Tree Data Structure is a widely used hierarchical data structure in computer science, representing relationships between data elements in a parent-child manner.
-Below is a detailed overview of the tree data structure:

 ---